Eat Bulaga!: TAPE Inc.'s Eat Bulaga! and E.A.T. (2023–24)

 On June 7, 2023, Eat Bulaga! hosts – Tito Sotto, Vic Sotto, Joey de Leon, Allan K., Jose Manalo, Wally Bayola, Paolo Ballesteros, Ryan Agoncillo, Maine Mendoza, Ryzza Mae Dizon and Carren Eistrup announced their transfer to TV5 through the newly-formed TVJ Productions, a joint venture with TV5's parent MediaQuest Holdings, announcing a new noontime show that would replace It's Showtime in its timeslot.
-On July 1, 2023, their new noontime show, formally titled EAT..., premiered on TV5.
+On July 1, 2023, the noontime show, EAT..., premiered on TV5.
 Miles Ocampo returned as Dabarkads on July 8, 2023, after leaving due to health issues, while Atasha Muhlach made her debut on September 23, 2023, as a new addition to the cast.
 In October 2023, the show introduced the Singing Queens, featuring members Anne Ferrer, Eunice Janine, Samantha Rascal, Khayzy Bueno, and Jean Drilon.

-On July 29, 2023, both E.A.T. and Eat Bulaga! celebrated the show's 44th anniversary with their own special episodes.
-E.A.T. aired 143–44: National Dabarkads Day, reflecting the past 44 years of the original Eat Bulaga!; while the other Eat Bulaga! launched their new theme song titled Tahanang Pinakamasaya, Eat Bulaga!.
+On July 29, 2023, both E.A.T. and Eat Bulaga! celebrated the show's 44th anniversary with their respective tribute episodes.
+E.A.T. aired 143–44: National Dabarkads Day, reflecting the past 44 years of the original Eat Bulaga!; while Eat Bulaga! launched their new theme song, "Tahanang Pinakamasaya, Eat Bulaga!".

 On December 4, 2023, the Intellectual Property Office of the Philippines cancelled TAPE Inc.'s registration of the "Eat Bulaga" and "EB" trademarks No. 4-2011-005951 and No. 4–2011–005950, respectively, and credited Tito Sotto, Vic Sotto and de Leon as the owner of Eat Bulaga!.
 The decisions were received by the parties the next day.
 On January 5, 2024, the Marikina Regional Trial Court found Television and Production Exponents, Inc. liable for "unfair competition and copyright infringement" and issued an order "permanently enjoining" it and GMA Network from using the trademarks "Eat Bulaga" and "EB" including its logos and jingle in their shows.
 The court barred them from airing any Eat Bulaga footage recorded prior to May 31, 2023, and directed the Intellectual Property Office of the Philippines to cancel TAPE's registration of "Eat Bulaga", "EB", and their logos.
 Moreover, it ordered TAPE Inc. to pay hosts and their co-defendant Jeny Ferre in temperate damages, as well as in exemplary damages and in attorney's fees.